 2. Environment variables for Java

-Here's a detailed article on setting up the Environment variables for Java in Windows/Mac/Linux - How do I set or change the PATH system variable?
+Here's a detailed article on setting up the Environment variables for Java in Windows/Mac/Linux - How to set environment variables for Java on your System?

 Setting up the Agent